toolleeo/cli-apps/README.md

 * [ytfzf](https://github.com/pystardust/ytfzf) - A POSIX script that helps you find Youtube videos (without API) and opens/downloads them using mpv/youtube-dl.
 * [ytmdl](https://github.com/deepjyoti30/ytmdl) - Get songs from Youtube in mp3 format.

+## <a name="disk-analyzer"></a>Disk usage analyzers

+* [diskus](https://github.com/sharkdp/diskus) - Minimal, fast alternative to du -sh.
+* [dua](https://github.com/Byron/dua-cli) - Disk Usage Analyzer.
+Learn about the usage of disk space of a given directory with parallel access to max out SSD exploration.
+* [duf](https://github.com/muesli/duf) - Disk Usage/Free Utility.
+* [Dust](https://github.com/bootandy/dust) - du + rust = dust.
+Like du but more intuitive.
+* [gdu](https://github.com/dundee/gdu) - Pretty fast disk usage analyzer written in Go.
+Gdu is intended primarily for SSD disks where it can fully utilize parallel processing.
+However HDDs work as well, but the performance gain is not so huge.
+* [ncdu](https://dev.yorhel.nl/ncdu) - "A disk usage analyzer with an ncurses interface.
+It is designed to find space hogs on a remote server where you don't have an entire graphical setup available."
+* [vizex](https://github.com/bexxmodd/vizex) - Visualize the disk space usage for every partition and media on the user's machine.

 ## <a name="editors"></a>Editors

 * [ash](https://github.com/akashnag/ash) - A simple and clean terminal-based text editor, that aims to be easy to use with modern key-bindings.